What’s the score?

 1. If you don’t have a car or home loan, then use a credit card regularly (even for a $20 purchase) and pay it off each month.

 2. If married, split up credit card balances and other debt between spouses.

-3. If you have credit card debt, put it on an equity line or loan and make sure it's listed as secured debt.
+3. If you have credit card debt, put it on an equity line or loan and make sure it’s listed as secured debt.
 Mortgage debt looks better than credit card debt.
-But you are putting your house at risk.
+But be aware you are putting your house at risk.

 5. If you have a short credit history or have a lot of debt, get added on as an authorized user on someone else’s account that has a low or no balance.
 You don’t need to have a card or use it.

 6. Take out an equity line even if you don’t need it and won’t use it.